epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-11-19-manjaro-logo.markdown

 ### Inkscape

 Yes, it is an inkscape document.

+Additionaly further than Material Design,
+I added an Isometric looks.
+Just because I can.

-I have made an axonometric grid first grid.
+First, I have made an axonometric grid.
 This will create an isometric looks document.

 * Spacing Y: 8, and changed later to 2, or 4 or 8